O46EQaiuM2PoyJ/roblox-script-console-logger/README.md

 # roblox-script-console-logger
 Logs script errors to my API

 Approaches like pablospanish and th3ltgrounds that instantly and vocally ban someone for having a script error or cheat makes cheaters nervous, so lets put their minds at ease.
-These two scripts will silently log script errors to my list, located at 11.exploit.ws/console_logging/log.php
+These two scripts will silently log script errors to my list, located at  https://11.exploit.ws/console_logging/log.php, or https://11.exploit.ws/console_logging/view_nodup.php for no duplicate entries.
 This way, discord webhooks are not spammed and people are not falsely auto-banned.

 Base64 encoding is used to hide the contents from remotespy users, and the script and remotevent are named Spectate2 to further hide the true purpose.